JosephHauter/Virus-Tracker/README.md

 • Included many interesting Bootstrap Framework

-• Grew accustomed to how each team members work and quickly familiarized ourselves with what our strengths and weaknesses are
+• Grew accustomed to how each team members work and quickly familiarize ourselves with what our strengths and weaknesses are

 • Converted CSV and JSON data